ridom20/ridom20/README.md

     <img src="https://s10.gifyu.com/images/Srozd.gif" />
 </h1>

-<h3 align="center">I'm a passionate frontend developer, I specialize in creating engaging and responsive user interfaces with a focus on clean, efficient code.</h3>
+<h3 align="center">I’m a passionate Frontend Developer who loves creating beautiful and functional web experiences.
+I enjoy diving into the latest technologies and exploring new tools to improve my skills and stay on top of industry trends.</h3>

 <br/>